pimvanpelt/vppcfg/docs/user-guide.md

     mtu: 9000
     interfaces: [ GigabitEthernet3/0/1 ]

-$ ./vppcfg check -c semantic-invalid.yaml && echo OK
+$ vppcfg check -c semantic-invalid.yaml && echo OK
 [INFO    ] root.main: Loading configfile semantic-invalid.yaml
 [ERROR   ] vppcfg.config.valid_config: sub-interface GigabitEthernet3/0/0.100 has an address but its encapsulation is not exact-match
 [ERROR   ] vppcfg.config.valid_config: interface GigabitEthernet3/0/1 is in L2 mode but has an address